hasibulhasan1542/Obsidian/Essay Writing/UPSC Essay Topics.md

 5. The country’s need for a better disaster management system.
 (2000)
 6. How should a civil servant conduct himself?
 (2003)

-### Democracy/India since independence

-1. Whither Indian democracy?
-(1995)
-2. What we have not learnt during fifty years of independence.
-(1997)
-3. Why should we be proud of being Indians?
-(2000)
-4. What have we gained from our democratic set-up?
-(2001)
-5. How far has democracy in India delivered the goods?
-(2003)
-6. National identity and patriotism.
-(2008)
-7. In the context of Gandhiji’s views on the matter, explore, on an evolutionary scale, the terms ‘Swadhinata’, ‘Swaraj’ and ‘Dharmarajya’.
-Critically comment on their contemporary relevance to Indian democracy.
-(2012)
-8. Is the colonial mentality hindering India’s success?
-(2013)
-9. Dreams which should not let India sleep.
-(2015)
-10. Management of Indian border disputes – a complex task.
-(2018)

 ### Economic growth and development